College grants: What are they?

 Grants for college can be need-based or merit-based.

 • Many grants for college are need-based.
 Need-based grants are awarded based on your family's economic situation.
 To figure out your financial need, most schools consider your Free Application for Federal Student Aid (FAFSA®) and Student Aid Index (SAI).
-Your EFC is a number used by your school to calculate how much financial aid you are eligible to receive.
+Your SAI is a number used by your school to calculate how much financial aid you are eligible to receive.

 • There are merit-based college grants, too.
 Merit-based grants are awarded to students who demonstrate high levels of academic achievement, a commitment to community service, or excellent leadership skills.
 To find merit-based grants for college, start by doing an online search for college grants in your home state.